Ba 'Alawi sada: Etymology

 The origin of the name Ba 'Alawi goes back to one of their ancestors, Alawi bin 'Ubaydillah bin Ahmad al-Muhajir, the first of al-Muhajir's descendants to be named 'Alawi.
 The use of the name Ba 'Alawi came after they were influenced by the Hadharem in their way of referring to their fathers, and the meaning of (Ba) among the Hadharem is "children of".

 However, the Ba 'Alawis do not use these two surnames except in biographies and genealogies, and a person is usually attributed to his tribe, but there are some individuals from Bani Alawi who are still called Ba 'Alawi because they do not belong to any of the known tribes.

 The word Sadah or Sadat (سادة) is a plural form of word Sayyid (سيد), while the word Ba 'Alawi or Bani 'Alawi means descendants of Alawi.
 In sum, Ba'alawi are Sayyids who have a blood descendant of the Islamic prophet Muhammad through Alawi ibn 'Ubaydillah ibn Ahmad al-Muhajir.
-Meanwhile, Alawiyyin (العلويّن; ALA), a Sayyid term that is used to describe descendants of Ali bin Abi Talib from Husayn ibn Ali (Sayyids) and Hasan ibn Ali (Sharifs).
+Meanwhile, Alawiyyin (العلويّن; ALA), a term that is used to describe descendants of Ali bin Abi Talib from Husayn ibn Ali (Sayyids) and Hasan ibn Ali (Sharifs).
 All people of Ba 'Alawi are Alawiyyin Sayyids through Husayn ibn Ali, but not all people of Alawiyyin family are of Ba 'Alawi.
 In certain contexts, the term ʿAlawiyyīn is used in a more circumscribed manner by Ba 'Alawis to refer specifically to the descendants of ʿAlawī ibn ʿUbaydillāh ibn Aḥmad al-Muhājir.